 Click here for Halloween Hoot dates and information

 Because this is a benefit recital to support music students in our community, contributions in excess of the registration fee are always welcome!

-While both recitals are free for audience members, donations are greatly appreciated and will be accepted at the door.
+Both recitals are free for audience members, however, donations are greatly appreciated and will be accepted at the door.